nanotaboada/java.samples.spring.boot/README.md

 ## Credits

-The solution has been coded using [Eclipse IDE](https://www.eclipse.org/eclipseide/) including the [Spring Tools 4](https://marketplace.eclipse.org/content/spring-tools-4-aka-spring-tool-suite-4) plugin.
+The solution has been coded using [Eclipse IDE](https://www.eclipse.org/eclipseide/) including the [DevStyle](https://www.genuitec.com/products/devstyle/) plugin.

 ## Terms